shivamrmathur/Calculator-app-with-Docker-Assignment---1/README.md

-# Simple Calculator App
+Calculator App with Docker

 ## Author
 Name: Shivam Mathur
 Roll Number: G23AI2103

 ## Overview
-This project is a simple calculator web application built using Python and Flask.
+This project is a calculator web application built using Python and Flask.
 The application allows users to perform basic arithmetic operations: addition, subtraction, multiplication, and division through a web interface.
 The project is containerized using Docker, ensuring consistent environments for development, testing, and production.

 ## Table of Contents
 1. [Features](#features)